rachelloo23/CS3244/knn/README.md

 ## Notes
 - The scripts assume that the data has been preprocessed and split into training and test sets.
 Ensure these are correctly defined in the code.
 - Modify paths and parameters in the scripts as needed to match your environment.

----

-For any questions or clarifications, contact [Your Contact Information].